 - Serve as a venue for members to share knowledge, exchange information, identify partnerships, and discuss new ideas, in addition to matching innovators with potential investors and partners.

 - Provide a regular, bimonthly forum for crowd-sourcing solutions to bottlenecks, challenges, and other topics.

 To join the network listserv, please email DiarrheaInnovations@PATH.org.

-- In-person meeting at the 2016 American Society of Tropical Medicine and Hygiene Annual Meeting, Atlanta, GA.
-Sunday, November 13, 2016.
+- 2016-2018 in-person meetings at the American Society of Tropical Medicine and Hygiene Annual Meeting.

 - First in-person meeting in Washington, DC.
 November 5, 2015.